Proact-VL: A Proactive VideoLLM for Real-Time AI Companions

 \subsection{Data Processing}

 To address speaker-text alignment challenges in complex game acoustics, we develop a data processing pipeline with two branches for commentator and guide roles.
 Commentary videos require precise alignment of speaker identities, timestamps, and content, often disrupted by overlapping audio like background music and NPC dialogues.
-The pipeline diverges into specialized branches for task-specific optimization, as illustrated in Figure~\ref{fig:datapipeline_overview}, with examples in the appendix~\ref{sec:case_study}.
+The pipeline diverges into specialized branches for task-specific optimization, as illustrated in Figure~\ref{fig:datapipeline_overview}.